DLXPlugins/highlight-and-share/readme.txt

 == Upgrade Notice ==

-= 4.1.0 =
+= 4.1.1 =
-Added Tumblr network.
-Add mailto to email sending.
-Can customize tooltip appearance.
-Numerous bug fixes (see changelog).
+Fixed WhatsApp endpoint URL to point to the correct web/app endpoint.